conan-io/conan-io.github.io/_posts/2023-05-11-tensorflow-lite-cpp-mobile-ml-guide.markdown

 You can see the source code and *CMakeLists.txt* for our application, the video we are going to process, and the model for the neural network we will load into TensorFlow Lite.
-Our application runs the inference on the model (making predictions based on input data) to detect human keypoints, providing us with the positions of various body joints.
+Our application runs the inference on the model (making predictions based on input data) to detect human key points, providing us with the positions of various body joints.
 The app is organized according to this schematic:

 <p class="centered">